mofi-wrong

 More of the Music of Steely Dan

-I remember back in the ’70s when the album came out.
-I was a big Steely Dan fan by then, having been turned on to their albums with Countdown to Ecstasy.
-With each new Dan record I became more impressed with their music, from Pretzel Logic to Katy Lied to Royal Scam and finally on to this, their commercial breakthrough, Aja.
+I remember back in 1977 when Aja was released.
+I was a big Steely Dan fan by then, having been turned on to their albums with Countdown to Ecstasy in 73.
+With each new Dan record I became more impressed with their music, from Pretzel Logic to Katy Lied to Royal Scam and finally on to this, their commercial breakthrough.

 At the time I thought the album sounded pretty good on my plain old ABC original.

-Sometime in the ’80s, I realized that the MoFi was hideously phony sounding, and that all the bass on side two was boosted far out of proportion to what must be (I’m guessing) on the master tape.
-(How much bass is on the master tape is of course of no concern to anyone not mastering the record.
-The bass has to be right on the record, not the tape.)
+Sometime in the 80s, I realized that the MoFi was hideously phony sounding, and that all the bass on side two was boosted far out of proportion to what must be (I’m guessing) on the master tape.

 The song Home At Last has at least an extra three or four DBs added around 50 cycles.
 It’s ridiculous.